Elaine Morgan: A Life Behind the Screen

 Despite her enormous international reputation Morgan was essentially a Valleys person and the book explores the importance of Welsh identity to her.
 She was an early campaigner for Welsh language education, and became a Western Mail columnist towards the end of her life, a commentator on Welsh affairs, both political and social.

-Richly detailed, with never before seen photographs, this biography is essential in understanding the life and work of this important writer.
+This richly detailed biography is essential in understanding the life and work of this important writer.

 “In this scintillating new biographical study, Daryl Leeworthy pays tribute to the life and work of Elaine Morgan as intellectual polymath and feminist icon.
 But the book’s deeper value lies in the way, through a fresh and revelatory approach, he foregrounds and champions Elaine as a writer for television of both originality and lasting distinction.
 A torrent of dramas, adaptations and screenplays for broadcast have been neglected because of the ephemeral nature of the medium but, put together, they made her the foremost public storyteller from twentieth century Wales to the world.
 Now, this impressively researched and elegantly written account shows us how her life was the outcome of the culture which moulded her in the South Wales Valleys and how the resulting work was a commentary, subtle and far-reaching, on that dynamic culture’s relationship both to Wales and to a wider world beyond.” – Dai Smith